UF Health Medical Psychology is co-located with UF Health Child Psychiatry - Springhill

 - Generalized anxiety disorder

 - Major depression

 - Postpartum depression

 - Social anxiety disorder

 - Stress and your health

-To obtain a copy of your medical records from UF Health Medical Psychology - Springhill Health Center, please contact 352-265-HELP (4357).
+To obtain a copy of your medical records from UF Health Psychology - Springhill, please contact 352-265-HELP (4357).

 Pay your billconsult our billing section.

 Shands hospitals and UF Physician practices accept insurance from numerous providers, including Aetna, Blue Cross Blue Shield of Florida, CIGNA, Humana, Capital Health, United Healthcare, Medicaid, and state and government services.
 For a full list of accepted plans visit our Insurance / Billing page.